Yadier Molina: 2020

 In 2020, Molina made his 16th consecutive Opening Day start.
 On August 4, it was announced that Molina had tested positive for COVID-19, and he was subsequently placed on the injured list.
-Molina would eventually recover from the disease.
+He returned from the injured list on August 20.
 On September 24, against the Milwaukee Brewers, he singled to right-center field for his 2,000th career hit.

 For the season, he batted a slash line of .262/.303/.359, with four home runs and 16 RBIs.
 He was the second-oldest player in the NL, and had the slowest sprint speed of all major league catchers, at 23.0 feet per second.
 On defense, he led all NL catchers in errors, with five.

 At the end of the 2020 season, Molina entered into free agency for the first time in his career.

 2021

 In 2021, Molina returned temporarily to Puerto Rico to play in the Liga de Béisbol Profesional Roberto Clemente to play as a reinforcement with the Atenienses de Manatí in the semifinals.
 However, his participation was shadowed by the poor performance of the team, resulting in a sweeping 4-0 series with the Indios de Mayagüez.

 On February 8, 2021, the Cardinals announced that they had signed Molina to a one-year deal for a reported $9 million.
 In regards to the signing, Molina stated "this is my home" and "I'm happy to be back."
 On April 14, Molina caught his 2,000th game with the Cardinals, the most by a catcher on one team.
 On August 24, Molina signed a one-year extension worth $10 million and announced that 2022 would be his final season.

-Molina finished the 2021 season batting .252/.297/.370 with 11 home runs and 66 RBIs over 121 games and again had the slowest sprint speed of all major league catchers, at 22.6 feet/second.
-He was nominated for a Gold Glove, making him one of six Cardinals to be nominated which led the major leagues.
+Molina finished the 2021 season batting .252/.297/.370 with 11 home runs and 66 RBIs over 121 games and again had the slowest sprint speed of all major league catchers, at 22.6 feet/second.–He was nominated for a Gold Glove, making him one of six Cardinals to be nominated which led the major leagues.